Frances Stewart, Marchioness of Londonderry: Whig family and Irish marriage

-"Republican countess"
+It was a quality admired by her county neighbour, herself the centre of a circle of politically engaged women: Elizabeth Rawdon, the dowager Countess of Moira had, like Lady Frances's father, been open in her sympathy for the American cause.

+'Republican countess'

 There is evidence that, in time, stronger Whig convictions and more liberal interests placed Lady Frances privately at odds with her husband, as well as with her brother, John Pratt, 1st Marquess Camden.
 During the United Irish risings in the early summer of 1798 Camden was Lord Lieutenant of Ireland and was served, as Chief Secretary, by Lady Frances's stepson, Robert Stewart, Viscount Castlereagh.